How To Set Healthy Boundaries In Dating

 What Are Healthy Boundaries?

-Psychology Today defines boundaries as limits that "contain ourselves within the parameters of where I stop and others begin."
+Boundaries are limits what we set that prevent other people from distracting or engaging with you in a certain way.
 Although boundaries can often conjure up negative connotations, setting and respecting them are critical to succeeding at work, in friendships, and especially in relationships.
-Many people view setting boundaries as an unfair imposition upon others, but in reality, healthy boundaries allow each person to preserve and maintain his or her own needs, space, and health.
+Some people view setting boundaries as an unfair imposition upon others, but in reality, healthy boundaries allow each person to preserve and maintain their own needs, space, and health.

 What Happens When People Fail to Set Healthy Boundaries?